-This journal is abstracted and indexed by: Academic Search Alumni Edition, Academic Search Complete, Academic Search Elite, Academic Search Premier, Cabell's Directory of Publishing Opportunities in Higher Education, EBSCO, Education Research Complete, and Scopus.
+This journal is abstracted and indexed by: Thomson Reuters' Emerging Sources Citation Index, Scopus, Academic Search Alumni Edition, Academic Search Complete, Academic Search Elite, Academic Search Premier, Cabell's Directory of Publishing Opportunities in Higher Education, EBSCO and Education Research Complete.

 For the latest news, publication alerts and debates, follow Emerald Education on Twitter:

 Journal of Applied Research in Higher Education is available as part of an online subscription to the Emerald Education eJournals Collection.
 For more information, please email email@example.com or visit the Emerald Education eJournals Collection page.